phillarmonic/drun/README.md

-task "deploy" means "Deploy to environment with version": requires $environment from ["dev", "staging", "prod"] given $version defaults to "latest" given $features as list defaults to "" given $force as boolean defaults to false
+task "deploy" means "Deploy to environment with version": requires $environment from ["dev", "staging", "prod"] given $version defaults to "latest" given $features as list defaults to empty  # 🆕 empty keyword given $force as boolean defaults to false

   info "Deploying {$version} to {$environment}"

-  if $features is not "":
+  if $features is not empty:  # 🆕 semantic empty conditions
     info "Features: {$features}"

   if $force is true: